-For phase 1, NCA will implement a multi-sector response covering cash assistance (MPCA), protection/PSS and GBV, and access to hygiene services.
-While for phase 2, NCA will focus on supporting early recovery in the affected area with support to institutions and local community to rehabilitate the vital infrastructure to allow people to return to the area and to restart their businesses.

-NCA response combines direct implementation of WASH and early recovery interventions, and partner-based approach mainly for basic assistance and protection response.
+For phase 1, NCA will implement through funding outside the appeal a multi-sector response covering cash assistance (MPCA), protection/PSS and GBV.
+While under the appeal, NCA hygiene promoters will work with children, youth and pregnant and lactating moms on hygiene promotion adapted to the context in the absence of reliable access to water, sanitation and electricity., and access to hygiene services.
+While for phase 2, NCA will focus on supporting early recovery in the affected area with support to institutions and local communities to rehabilitate the vital infrastructure to allow people to return to the area and to restart their businesses.
+NCA response combines direct implementation of WASH and partner-based approach mainly for a livelihood response.
 NCA Lebanon office, program and support team will ensure projects are implemented in coordination with ALF towards complementarity and to avoid duplication.
-The technical team will design response specific implementation plan and monitoring tools to enable the team to implement a quality and timely response, and to facilitate post implementation review and learning.
+The technical team will design a response specific implementation plan and monitoring tools to enable the team to implement a quality and timely response, and to facilitate post implementation review and learning.
 NCA will implement the response in coordination with relevant sectors engaged in the South response and will engage in coordination forums to adapt the response to the sector guidelines and accountability framework.